Naxdy/naxgcc-fw/README.md

 ### The Solution

 Since the NaxGCC connects directly to the console and eliminates the joybus protocol entirely, there is no second polling rate.
-The scan rate of the NaxGCC's sticks is 1ms, and the buttons are scanned as quickly as the MCU allows (I've measured ~200us -ish).
-While not quite reaching the ~8.66ms window length, the sticks have a ~7.66ms window of guaranteed input integrity, and the buttons are getting fairly close to ~8.3ms (half a frame).
+The scan rate of the NaxGCC's sticks is 1ms, and the buttons are scanned as quickly as the MCU allows (I've measured ~50s on average, worst outliers being ~100us).
+While not quite reaching the ~8.66ms window length, the sticks have a ~7.66ms window of guaranteed input integrity, and the buttons are getting fairly close to ~8.56ms at worst (more than half a frame).